PrefectHQ/prefect/docs/concepts/flows.md

 The following examples illustrate each of these cases:

 ### Raise an exception

-!!! note "Prerequisite"
-    Read the documentation about [states](/concepts/states) before proceeding with this section.

 If an exception is raised within the flow function, the flow is immediately marked as failed.